sfo-project/2D-flow-over-flat-plate-laminar/Docs/Fluent/Simulation.md

 # CFD Simulation Case Setup

-**The created CFD domain is now read into the CFD package of interest to set the CFD simulation up.
+**The created CFD domain is now read into the CFD package of interest to setup the CFD simulation.
 It should be noted that the current tutorial has a significant difference compared to other available CFD tutorials online!
 This tutorial is structured and developed based on a generic and methodological approach to set up a CFD simulation.
 The first principals and reasonings for each setting is discussed at each step.
 Potential alterations and modifications to perform similar analysis are also addressed and discussed.
-Hence, in the end user will have the capability of applying potential modifications, improvements or extending the application of the current CFD simulation to a more complex problem of interest in the end of the tutorial, rather than having a one time successful run of a specific simulation with specific and strictly pre-defined boundary conditions.**
+Hence, in the end user will have the capability of applying potential modifications, improvements or extending the application of the current CFD simulation to a more complex problem of interest, rather than having a one time successful run of a specific simulation with specific and strictly pre-defined boundary conditions.**

 > **_In simple words: Current tutorial teaches users to fish, rather than giving them a fish._**

 ## Setting up a CFD simulation has following four steps:
-The summary of the steps to take for CFD simulation setup for problem of laminar flow in a circular pipe are as follows:

- 1-  `/define/models/steady`
- 2-  `/define/models/solver/pressure-based`
- 3-  `/define/models/viscous/laminar`
- 4-  `/define/material/change-create`
- 5-  `/define/boundary-conditions/fluid`
- 6-  `/define/boundary-conditions/velocity-inlet`
- 7-  `/define/boundary-conditions/pressure-outlet`
- 8-  `/define/boundary-conditions/wall`
- 9-  `solve/set/discretization-schem`
- 10- `solve/set/under-relaxation`
- 11- `/solve/initialize/compute-defaults/velocity-inlet`
- 12- `solve/iterate`

-Following is the step-by-step explanation for each of the above command/setting procedure.
-It should be noted that the path for defining conditions and other settings that are provided in `command line` format.
-Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT.

 1. ###### Setup Model/s:
 According to the physics of the flow field user will select required model/s to simulate the flow.